About AmpAI¶

 Use database section headers¶

-If a tenant has rules for multiple databases, structure the prompt like this:
+If a tenant has rules for many databases, structure the prompt like this:

 C360